falchion10/macOS-Jailbreak/README.md

 ## 1d.
 Reducing Security & Installing the Kernel

-We will now need to reboot into 1 True Recovery (1TR).
+We will now need to boot into 1 True Recovery (1TR).
 To enter 1TR shut down your Mac, do not press restart.
 Once your Mac is off press and hold down the power button, you will see "Continue holding for startup options...".
 Keep holding down the power button until you see "Loading startup options...", at this point you can stop holding the button down.

 Once you are in startup options menu select "Options" with the settings icon.
 Type your password to authenticate then open terminal by pressing "Utilities" at the top of the menu bar.